Gavin-Wood4/image-diff/README.md

 ## To-Do

-- [X] Add and test absolute, saturation, and modular subtraction modes in neon-diff.c
 - [ ] Create performance benchmark scripts and document comparisons between neon and scalar pixel differencing functions.
 - [ ] Unit tests for all functions in each program.
 	- [ ] image_io